arjunvynipadath/docs/PERF_TEST_README.txt

-  -s, --size=<size>            size of message to exchange (default: 1) -a, --all                    run sizes from 2 till 2^23 -t, --tx-depth=<dep>         size of tx queue (default: 50) -n, --iters=<iters>          number of exchanges (at least 100, default: 1000) -C, --report-cycles          report times in cpu cycle units
+  -s, --size=<size>            size of message to exchange (default: 1) -a, --all                    run sizes from 2 till 2^23 -t, --tx-depth=<dep>         size of tx queue (default: 50) -g, --mcg                    send messages to multicast group 0xc001
+					(only available in send-UD)
+  -n, --iters=<iters>          number of exchanges (at least 100, default: 1000) -C, --report-cycles          report times in cpu cycle units
 					(default: microseconds)